Support

 Fiddler

 Fiddler is a debugging proxy server application that captures HTTP and HTTPS traffic, and logs it for you to review.
-Since the program is able to capture the traffic, you can save the URLs to import into Invicti for vulnerability scanning.
-You can download the Fiddler Classic 4.0 via this link.
+Since the program is able to capture the traffic, you can save the URLs to import into your Invicti product for vulnerability scanning.
+You can download Fiddler Classic 4.0 via this link.

 How to configure Fiddler to capture HTTPS Connections